just1ncannady/AlexaInSpace2022/_sources/Unit8-AP-Exam-Prep/Tracing-Exercises.rst

 	9  DISPLAY(total)
 	 </pre>

-	 This algorithm contains  examples of all three types of control structures, sequence, selection, and repetition.
-The lines are numbered for convenience.
+	 <p>This algorithm contains  examples of all three types of control structures, sequence, selection, and repetition.
+The lines are numbered for convenience.</p>
 	 <ol>
 	   <li>Which line(s) of the algorithm contain a repetition control structure?
 Remember a control structure
 	     can consist of multiple statements.